-Game End: The official date, determined by the lottery, that the instant game has ended.
+Game End: The official date, determined by the lottery, that an instant game has ended.
 Prizes must then be redeemed within the time period required by the lottery.

-Game Expiration: The time after the instant game has been closed and the game prize redemption date has been passed.
+Game Expiration: The time after an instant game has been closed and the game prize redemption date has been passed.
 Tickets from the game can no longer be redeemed.

 Game Show (Lottery): A televised show which includes the draw event for any of a variety of games, including daily and lotto games.
 Extended game shows may also include second-chance games with live player and audience participation.

-Gaming System: All components used in providing lottery services, such as central computer, back-up computer, lottery terminals, telecommunications network.
+Gaming System: All components used in providing lottery services, such as central computer, back-up computer, lottery terminals and the telecommunications network.
 Also referred to as the central computer.